-When kids have ongoing pain, doctors often prescribe a treatment plan that includes exercise and increased daily activity.
-This can be understandably confusing for adults and kids alike.
 Most families hope that doctors will be able to first make the pain go away with medications or other treatments before their child returns to doing the things they want and need to do.
 Oh how we all wish!
 Many (if not most!) people are pretty surprised to learn that it (VERY unfortunately) doesn't work that way.
-And it's not because all doctors are super mean or don't believe your child's pain.
-It turns out that increased exercise, more daily activity and a good sleep schedule need to be some of the early and key initial steps of a good treatment plan designed to decrease ongoing pain.
+The push for functioning does not mean doctors don't believe your child.
+Your child's pain experience is real, and this is a very important part of the plan to help them feel better.